Safe, Simple and Effective Cleaning of Shellac Coated Furniture: are Tensides a Well Motivated Alternative?

-Independent thesis Basic level (degree of Bachelor), 10 credits / 15 HE creditsStudent thesis
+Independent thesis Basic level (professional degree), 10 credits / 15 HE creditsStudent thesis

 Place, publisher, year, edition, pages

 2009-06-03, Carl Malmsten, 00:00 (Swedish)